 Your primary insurance likely does not cover you internationally.
 Therefore in the event of severe injury or illness, you can get stuck with a hefty bill.
 This is what travel insurance is designed for and is something you don’t want to skip over when preparing for your trip to China.

 When considering multiple plans, the primary thing you want on any plan is comprehensive emergency evacuation coverage.

 With this coverage, your insurance will cover any medical fees incurred in the event you take a spill on a hike or suffer some injury or illness requiring emergency evacuation.

 Speaking from experience, it’s always tempting to get local perspectives on sensitive topics like the Tiananmen Massacre, Taiwan, and Tibet.
 But speaking about sensitive topics with complete strangers brings risks to both yourself and possibly to the local you speak with.

 For you, the primary risk is inviting a conversation with local police.
-Depending on the situation, it could also result with you taking the next flight home.
+Depending on the situation, it could also result with you taking the next flight home (very rare).
 But this would also require you doing something extreme, like waving a “Free Tibet” sign in Tiananmen Square.

 So while there aren’t any real safety risks to you, for whomever you talk to, the consequences are more severe.

 There have been many cases with journalists interviewing Tibetans, Uyghurs and even Han Chinese on sensitive topics resulting in their imprisonment.
 Should you engage in a politically sensitive conversation, my China safety travel tip is to take extra care that it occurs in a safe place and remains confidential.

 Final Thoughts | China Safety Travel Tips